Rrs-Hum/Rrs-Hum/README.md

 ---

-💡 *This GitHub is where I share my hands-on security projects, tools, and continuous learning toward becoming a professional SOC/Cybersecurity Analyst.*
+💡 *This GitHub is where I share my hands-on security projects, labs, competitions, and continuous learning toward becoming a professional SOC/Cybersecurity Analyst.*